photon1503/az-native/Demos/readme.md

 - Securing API Access using Managed Identities
 - Using Redis Cache in API Management

-## Managing Traffic using Azure Application Gateway
+## Managing Traffic using Gateways

-- Application Gateway Recap
+- Application Gateway vs Api Gateway
 - Automated Deployment of the Sample Application using Azure CLI and BICEP
 - Securing and Publishing the Sample Application using Azure Application Gateway